jm/toml/README.md

 This is far superior to YAML and JSON because it doesn't suck.
 Really it doesn't.

+**There is a bug in Rails 2.3's vendored version of BlankSlate (a dependency of Parslet which is used for parsing TOML) that breaks Parslet; please see this [Gist](https://gist.github.com/dirk/5264004) for a workaround.**

 ## Usage

 Add to your Gemfile: